Lesley-w19/alx-higher_level_programming/0x09-python-everything_is_object/README.md

  --- A tuple is a collection which is ordered and unchangeable.
  --- Tuples are written with round brackets.

+ ##### id(object)
+ --- The id() function returns a unique id for the specified object.
+ --- All objects in Python has its own unique id.
+ --- The id is assigned to the object when it is created.
+ --- The id is the object's memory address, and will be different for each time you run the program. (except for some object that has a constant unique id, like integers from -5 to 256)

 ### TASKS
 0. Who am I?
 1. Where are you?